 How do we even proceed to give them advice when they find their backs up against the wall on topics of relationships or employment when they actually believe they know more than you do?
 Can any of us relate to their world where they need a safe space to decompress and ward off all those bad things they don’t want to hear?
 How many of us just dealt with all of life’s little unpleasantries so we could put food in their little mouths, clothes on their backs and a roof over their heads?
 And you get a call about whether they should quit a job because someone’s making them feel uncomfortable.

-All this knowing if they’ll free to quit because they know you’ll have no problem with them moving back home and staying as long as it takes for them to recover from the trauma.
+All this knowing if they’re free to quit because they know you’ll have no problem with them moving back home and staying as long as it takes for them to recover from the trauma.

 After all these years of education, are you really satisfied with how prepared your children are to enter that cold, cruel world?
 We know how unforgiving it is out there but we, most of the time, had a new job lined up before we quit because we didn’t even think of our parents as a safety net.
-A far cry from what we have today.

 Oh, the joys of the empty nest.
-For those of you who’re free of that ankle-monitor called “parenthood”, would you want that feeling of dread with the prospect of having a kid in your home you’re no longer legally bound to support who thinks he or she really want them there for as long as they want stay, room and board free?
+For those of you who’re free of that ankle-monitor called “parenthood”, would you want that feeling of dread with the prospect of having a kid in your home you’re no longer legally bound to support who thinks he or she really want them there for as long as they want to stay, room and board free?

 If you parents can find the will and can also withstand the dramatic pushback, kick your children out as soon as you can and be disciplined with a “no” when they insist they must come back.
 Sure, you don’t want them to be homeless on the street, but you also don’t want them to be homeless in your home, with all the free perks, costs, that you’ll ultimately have to absorb… again.